kyma-project/test-infra/docs/prow/prow-architecture.md

 ### Branch Protector
 Branch Protector is a Prow component that is responsible for defining branch protection settings on GitHub repositories.
 It updates protection settings on GitHub repositories every 30 minutes.
 It takes configuration from the `config.yaml` file on the cluster.

+### Prow Addons Controller Manager

+The Prow Addons Controller Manager contains all custom controller extensions for Prow infrastructure, such as the Notifier controller.
+Notifier watches all ProwJobs and sends notifications to a given Slack channel.
+Find detailed documentation [here](../../development/prow-addons-ctrl-manager/README.md).

+>**NOTE:** Unlike other Prow components, the Prow Addons Controller Manager is a tool developed in Kyma.

 ## Plugins
 There are different kinds of plugins that react to GitHub events forwarded by the Hook component.
 Plugins are configured per repository using `plugins.yaml`.